swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/email_templates.md

 [ your_name ]

+##### Confirming instructor availability

+Hi [ instructor name ],

+You signed up as interested in teaching the [ Carpentry type ] workshop at [ site name ] on [ scheduled dates ].
+I'm writing to see if you are still interested and available in doing this, and what questions you may have about it.
+If this works, I'll send an email to you and the hosts at [ site name ] so we can get started planning.

+Thanks so much for considering this - I'm hoping it works out for you.
+Can you let me know by [ date ]?
+I look forward to hearing from you.

+Best,

+[ sender name ]

 ##### Host and instructor introductions

 Subject: Carpentries workshop at [ site_name ] [Date of Workshop] - Making introductions